nsongst/senior-dog-health-care/pages/behaviors.md

 🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Unsteady Gait

-  - Dogs may have difficulty maintaining balance and may exhibit an unsteady or wobbly gait.
+  - <span style="font-family: 'Perpetua', sans-serif; font-size: 1em">Dogs may have difficulty maintaining balance and may exhibit an unsteady or wobbly gait.

 🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Difficulty or Inability to Stand

-  - In severe cases, dogs may struggle to stand or become completely unable to do so.
+  - <span style="font-family: 'Perpetua', sans-serif; font-size: 1em">In severe cases, dogs may struggle to stand or become completely unable to do so.

 🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Crying or Whining

- - Dogs in pain may vocalize through crying, whining, or whimpering.
+ - <span style="font-family: 'Perpetua', sans-serif; font-size: 1em">Dogs in pain may vocalize through crying, whining, or whimpering.

 🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Changes in Behavior

-  - A dog with IVDD may exhibit changes in behavior, such as irritability or aggression, due to pain.
+  - <span style="font-family: 'Perpetua', sans-serif; font-size: 1em">A dog with IVDD may exhibit changes in behavior, such as irritability or aggression, due to pain.

 [Conservative Management of IVDD](https://www.youtube.com/watch?v=SN_Sodwrd68)